Policy Learning with Observational Data: Lower Bounds

 Because of the number of derivatives assumed on $f(x)$ and $e(x)$, it is well known that simple series estimators satisfy Assumption \ref{assu:LR}.\footnote{See \citet{nickl2007bracketing} for an argument that holds for arbitrary distributions $\pp$ supported on $[0, \, 1]^s$.
 We also note that, for a complete argument, one needs to address the fact that we have not assumed the treatment effect function $\tau(x)$ to be differentiable.
 To address this issue, note that in our data-generating process \eqref{eq:aa} we have $\EE{Y_i|X_i= x} = f(x)$ regardless of $n$.
 Thus, because both $e(x)$ and $f(x)$ are sufficiently differentiable, we can use standard results about series estimation to obtain $o_P(n^{-1/4})$-consistent estimators \smash{$\he(x)$} and \smash{$\hat{f}(x)$} for these quantities.
 Next, for the purpose of our policy learner, we simply set \smash{$\hatm(x, 0) = \hatm(x, 1) = \hat{f}(x)$}; and because $\EE{\tau^2(X_i)/\sqrt{n}} = \oo(1/n)$, these regression adjustments in fact satisfy Assumption \ref{assu:LR}.} Thus, because the magnitude of the treatment effects shrinks in \eqref{eq:aa}, \smash{$S_n^*$} and $S_n$ both converge to $S_{\pp}$ as defined below, and so Theorem \ref{theo:main} immediately implies that, under unconfoundedness,

 for any policy class $\Pi$ with finite VC dimension.
-The following result shows that \eqref{eq:aabound} is sharp up to constants.\footnote{The strategy of proving lower bounds relative to an adversarial feature distribution $\pp$ is standard in the machine learning literature; see, e.g., \citet{devroye1995lower}.
+The following result shows that \eqref{eq:aabound} is sharp up to a universal constant (whose value is less than 200).\footnote{The strategy of proving lower bounds relative to an adversarial feature distribution $\pp$ is standard in the machine learning literature; see, e.g., \citet{devroye1995lower}.
 If we fix the distribution $\pp$ a-priori, then regret bounds for empirical risk minimization over $\Pi$ based on structural summaries of $\Pi$ (such as the VC dimension) may be loose \citep{bartlett2006empirical}; however, it is not clear how to exploit this fact other than by conducting ad-hoc analyses for specific choices of $\Pi$.}

 \begin{theo} Let $f(x)$, $e(x)$, and $\sigma(x)$ be functions over $\xx_s$ satisfying the conditions discussed above, and let $\Pi$ be a class of functions over $\xx_s$ with finite VC dimension.
-Then, there exists a distribution $\pp$ supported on $[0, \, 1]^s$ (and a constant $C$) such that the minimax risk for policy learning over the data generating distribution \eqref{eq:aa} (with unknown $|\tau(x)| \leq C$) and the policy class $\Pi$ is bounded from below as
+Then, there exists a distribution $\pp$ supported on $[0, \, 1]^s$ (and a constant $C$) such that the minimax risk for policy learning over the data generating distribution \eqref{eq:aa} (with unknown $|\tau(x)| \leq C$) and the policy class $\Pi$ is bounded from below as follows, where $\hpi_n$ can be any measurable function of the training sample:

 \end{theo}

 Here, the fact that we focus on problems where the magnitude of the treatment effect scales as $1/\sqrt{n}$ is important, and closely mirrors the type of asymptotics used by \citet{hirano2009asymptotics}.
 If treatment effects decay faster than $1/\sqrt{n}$, then learning better-than-random policies is effectively impossible---but this does not matter, because of course all decision rules have regret decaying as $o(1/\sqrt{n})$ and so Theorem \ref{theo:main} is loose.
 Conversely, if treatment effects dominate the $1/\sqrt{n}$ scale, then in large samples it is all but obvious who should be treated and who should not, and it is possible to get regret bounds that decay at superefficient rates \citep{luedtke2017faster}, again making Theorem \ref{theo:main} loose.
 But if the treatment effects obey the $\Theta(1/\sqrt{n})$ scaling of \citet{hirano2009asymptotics}, then the problem of learning good policies is neither trivial nor impossible, and the value of using doubly robust policy evaluation for policy learning becomes apparent.